 Many in Africa, especially those in rural and ultra- rural areas, have missed out for too long now.
 Limited connectivity has meant that the majority cannot experience even the basic connectivity that the population in towns and cities now take for granted.
-In many cases mobile connectivity has limited rural reach and can barely meet the growing demand.
+In many cases, mobile connectivity has limited rural reach and can barely meet the growing demand.

 Current challenges due to the Covid-19 situation and its impacts have shown the importance of connectivity for growth and stability.
 TechAfrica News, together with SES, will explore how this is changing and how they, and we, can unlock opportunities and continue to connect Africa.

-Chris is an experienced executive with thirty years experience in International Business Development in both sales and marketing.
+Chris is an experienced executive with thirty years of experience in International Business Development in both sales and marketing.
 He has been active in the IPTV/OTT sector for more than twenty years with responsibilities in sales and business development worldwide.
-Lately his focus was on developing the Middle East and Africa area.
+Lately, his focus was on developing the Middle East and Africa area.

 Fixed Data Africa